Interested? ... terrific!

 Side note: I'm not a sweets/desert eater.
 Since 1973 I've eaten low-carbs (<50gr/day) and since around 2014 lower carb (<25gr/day).

 And in the course of the next many years since 1999, the neuropathy got progressively worse.
-I had no sense of the floor under my feet, but had stabbing pains, electric shocks, cramps, depending upon the day, burning or freezing sensations in my feet and what I "like" to call "vice-grip" - my feet being help in a constricting vice-grip.
+I had no sense of the floor under my feet, but had stabbing pains, electric shocks, cramps, depending upon the day, burning or freezing sensations in my feet and what I "like" to call "vice-grip" - my feet being held in a constricting vice-grip.
 It got to be pretty unbearable.
 My daughter, who is a doctor, recommended that I consult another neurologist, which I did.
 This new neurologist did about 3 hours of manual and electrical tests and found, that I not only had it in my feet, but also in my hands ... but I had almost no symptoms in my hands.
 Up until around 2021, my only symptoms in my hands were "the droppsies", meaning I tend to drop stuff ... but no pain.
 This neurologist sent me on to the big neurological guru at the local hospital who also ran his hours of tests including a lumbar puncture.
 His conclusion ... the same as hers.
 So, back with the neurologist, she first prescribed Cymbalta (SNRI class) and Gabapentine (anti-convulsant).
 The first couple of weeks were ok, but then the side effects started and now I know, that I had about 50-60% of the side effects possible, including brain fog, fatigue (also extreme, like suddenly falling asleep, like in the car or at work), phantom tastes, cognitive disturbances, sexual dysfunction.
 She switched out the Cymbalta for Effexor XR, but there was no improvement.
 And the effectiveness of the pain relief wasn't great.
 I still had many absolutely miserable days.

 I then started pouring through Google Scholar for peer reviewed papers on neuropathy treatments and came across many using completely other substances.
 Some were small pilot studies, others full blown double blind placebo studies.
 It soon became apparent, that there were several substances, some that were readily available "over-the-counter", that had a good empirical track record.
 I started my own "experiments".
 I bought a bunch of these substances and made a record of how I felt.
 I then would exclude one or the other and see if I seemed to get worse, different or better.